 Evasion.
 We are avoiding what we don’t want to know, creating a sense of denial within our minds, creating that dissonance.

-Seeking validation, which is a good thing, unfortunately, that validation we find is often from the narcissist, which only ends up reinforcing That cognitive dissonance.
+Seeking validation, which is a good thing.
+Unfortunately, that validation we find is often from the narcissist, which only reinforces that cognitive dissonance.

 What can you do?

 Healthy ways to reduce cognitive dissonance and get your mind back on track and working for you.

 Write it out.
 Keep a written diary, write down the reality and facts precisely as they are no matter how painful, facing that pain and stepping over that pain will, in the end, free your mind from the pain it’s suffering now, every time your brain tries to tell you a more straightforward story, read the truth out until you’ve got reality in your mind and can naturally leave it in the past.